Did you know that you could be eating something that you thought was good for you, but in reality this food could be making you fat! SHOCKING! YES!!!

 Beware of these 5 vegetables that can make you fat!

 Due to the tendency for people to shy away from veggies, people get creative and determine alternate ways to try to push the idea of “eating veggies” on other people.
 What do quite a number of people like?
 Chips!

-Yes, the unhealthy, salty type of chips that is ABSOLUTELY not good for us – especially in the long term.
+Yes, the unhealthy, salty type of chips that are ABSOLUTELY not good for us – especially in the long term.
 So, WHAT HAPPENS?
 Veggies are made into chips and this product is marketed as an alternative to the natural form of the vegetable.
 SO, WHAT’S THE PROBLEM WITH THIS?

-Well… the concern is the additives that are used to create these veggie chips are, in the long run, not very good for you.
+Well… the concern is that the additives that are used to create these veggie chips are, in the long run, not very good for you.
 OH NO… these veggies chips can be just as bad as or even worse than the more commonly known salty potato chips.
 SHOCKER, right!!!

 Would you believe that the veggie chips you are consuming may actually be making you FAT?!
 WORSE to consider as well is the mindset a person may find himself or herself operating in when eating anything that has the word “vegetable” in it.

 For some reason, and many times rightly so, we expect that all veggie concoctions or preparations MUST be HEALTHY!
 NOT SO!!!
-Depending on the way it’s prepared, veggie chips can help you pack on those pounds and simply because we think that the veggie chips we are consuming are healthy, we may tend to EAT MORE VEGGIE CHIPS, making the situation so much more worse.
+Depending on the way it’s prepared, veggie chips can help you pack on those pounds, and simply because we think that the veggie chips we are consuming are healthy, we may tend to EAT MORE VEGGIE CHIPS, making the situation so much more worse.